 Later, King Lajos built a new castle in the 1370s, which became a popular hunting resort of the Hungarian kings.
 King Lajos liked to stay in Zólyom as it was close to the Polish border.
 He even summoned the Polish noble Estates to a Diet to Zólyom in 1382.
 Not much later, Lajos, King of Hungary and Poland died in Nagyszombat (Trnava), 117 km from Zólyom.

 Zólyom was a very nicely decorated hunting castle, no wonder that the future queen regnant Mary of Hungary and Emperor Zsigmond (Sigismund) celebrated their wedding there in 1385.
-The army of the Bohemian mercenary leader, Giskra took it in 1440.
+The army of the Bohemian mercenary leader, Giskra (Jiskra) took it in 1440.
 The army of General Hunyadi János burned the town in 1449 but it was only his son, King Matthias Corvinus who could retake it in 1462.
-However, Hunyadi János didn’t give up the siege so easily, and he had another castle built opposite to the other one in 1451, we can still see its remains on the Strázsa hill.
+However, Hunyadi János didn’t give up the siege so easily, and he had another castle built opposite the other one in 1451, we can still see its remains on the Strázsa hill.
 After taking it, King Matthias used to like staying in the castle.
 He had even reconstructed it in Renaissance style.

 Zólyom castle has never been occupied by the Ottoman Turks.
 During the anti-Habsburg wars of the Transylvanian rulers, it was in Prince Bocskai’s and Prince Bethlen’s possession in 1605 and in 1620.
-We know that the Sacred Crown of Hungary was kept here in readiness for a year so as to crown Prince Bethlen Gábor of Transylvania as king of Hungary.
-He was elected as king of Hungary in Besztercebánya on 25 august 1620 but he decided not to wear the Sacred Crown.
+We know that the Sacred Crown of Hungary was kept here in readiness for a year to crown Prince Bethlen Gábor of Transylvania as king of Hungary.
+He was elected as king of Hungary in Besztercebánya on 25 August 1620 but he decided not to wear the Sacred Crown.
 Later, Zólyom was taken by the troops of Prince Rákóczi György in 1644.

 The castle had changed owners quite frequently during the anti-Habsburg wars of Hungary.
 For example, the rebel “kuruc” soldiers of General Bercsényi Miklós defeated the Imperial army on 15 November 1703, led by Forgách Simon at Zólyom.
 Later, the castle was given to the Esterházy family, then the Treasury bought it from them in 1802.